 A laminated wood-backed adjustable bench, padded with high-density foam on a heavy-duty 1-1/2″ steel frame along all four edges (many home gyms have single support running up the back of the bench, which eventually leads to wobbling and thread shear).

 The seat and backrest are adjustable (including height adjustable).
-Cleverly, the bench adapts to the extent that the user faces the opposite direction when doing leg-press.
-This is achieved by lowering the backrest to a prone position and raising the seat to a perpendicular position.
+Cleverly, the bench adapts to the extent that the user faces the opposite direction when doing leg-press, which is achieved by lowering the backrest to a prone position and raising the seat to a perpendicular position.

-The decline position is lying back on the bench when inclined; a padded leg-lock stabilizes you.
+When inclined, the decline position is lying back on the bench; a padded leg-lock stabilizes you.

 The bench also has a unique slide feature, allowing it to be quickly moved forward or backward along steel guide rails and hardened bearings rollers, permitting optimal body positioning as per your body dimensions.